 Disembark this morning and transfer to the airport for your return flight.

-Travel in the Mediterranean on the Sea Cloud and we will cover your bar tab on board and all tips for the crew.
+Book travel in the Mediterranean on the Sea Cloud in 2014 or 2015 by July 31, 2014, and we will cover your bar tab on board and all tips for the crew.

 Historian Grace Fielder is an expert on the history, culture, and languages of the Dalmatian coast.
 She holds a Ph.D. from UCLA and is a professor of Balkan and south Slavic linguistics at the University of Arizona.
 Her courses on Balkan history focus on the emergence of distinct national identities following a century of ethnic and political conflict.
 Grace has studied the local lore, music, and cuisine of this region, and has even moonlighted as a lavender harvester on the island of Hvar.